TheSledgeHammer/GroovyMC/README.md

 The library is useful for any mod developer wishing to utilize features within Apache Groovy without having to start their own mod from scratch.

 NOTICE: 1.14.x IS CURRENTLY IN PRE-ALPHA.
-FILES IN ITS CURRENT STATE ARE SUBJECT TO CHANGE WITHOUT NOTICE.
+FILES IN THERE CURRENT STATE ARE SUBJECT TO CHANGE WITHOUT NOTICE.
 ALONG WITH LIMITED CONTENT.
 USE AT YOUR OWN RISK!!

 ### Getting Started: